crowdwave/youvalidateme/README.md

 # YouValidateMe

-YouValidateMe is a Go-based server that validates inbound JSON data against JSON schemas.
+YouValidateMe is an HTTP server that validates inbound JSON data against JSON schemas.
 It works by loading JSON schemas from a specified directory and then listening for incoming HTTP requests to validate JSON data against these schemas.
+You can also submit new JSON schemas via HTTP and validate against them,

 Why?
-To centralise field validation logic for your applicatyions instead of scattering different validation logic everywhere that might get out of sync.
+To centralise field validation logic for your applications instead of scattering different validation logic everywhere that might get out of sync.

 ## Features